-- 1) Instructor: Email the instructor first: document time, date, and issue.
-The instructor should respond to you within 48 hours to acknowledge your concerns. - 2) Humanities Office Managers: Each term has a full-time staff member who can help facilitate or navigate students to the correct area of concern. - a) Phone Number 407-582-1300 - b) Humanities Dean Office Location: West Campus Building 5, Room 130 - 3) Dean of Department: Ana Caldero Figueroa
+- 1) Instructor: Email the instructor first, documenting the time, date, and issue.
+The instructor should respond within 48 hours to acknowledge your concerns. - 2) Humanities Office Managers: Each class has a full-time staff member who can help facilitate or navigate students to the correct area of concern. - a) Phone Number 407-582-1300 - b) Humanities Dean Office Location: West Campus Building 5, Room 130 - 3) Dean of Department: Ana Caldero Figueroa